cbrem/puzzle-hunt-manager/README.txt

 Icons:
-Puzzle designed by Thomas Le Bas from The Noun Project Edit designed by Thomas Le Bas from The Noun Project Delete designed by Jamison Wieser from The Noun Project
+Puzzle designed by Thomas Le Bas from The Noun Project Edit designed by Thomas Le Bas from The Noun Project Delete designed by Thomas Le Bas from The Noun Project

 Fonts:
 http://www.google.com/webfonts/specimen/Source+Sans+Pro